 Compared with data from randomized clinical trials (RCT), RWD usually lack strict quality control over the process of recording, collection, and storage.
 This can lead to incomplete data, missing key variables, or inaccurate records.
 The presence of such quality defects will greatly affect subsequent data curation, applicability and even traceability of data.

 These existing problems are also difficult for investigators to identify and correct.
 Information such as patients' disease status and related factors may be missing if there is a change in a patient's disease course, care provider, and treatment date, brining challenges to clinical research of disease status and systematic evaluation of disease outcome.
-Selective data collection, especially by registries, will result in potential risks of result bias.
+Selective data collection, especially by registries, will result in potential risks of research result bias.

 Data fragmentation and information isolation become pressing issues, because different RWD sources are relatively independent and closed, data storage from multiple data management systems are scattered and with inconsistent data standards, and challenges exist in data integration and exchange.

 EMR data might be of limited use because of the closed management of the highly sensitive information system.
+Because electronic medical records are subjective records, and there are differences between recorders, these characteristics may affect the evaluation and objectivity of clinical outcomes.
 Additionally, in the absence of a unified standard, data structures can be diverse, ranging from structured data to non-structured or semi-structured data such as free texts, pictures and videos.
 It may lead to redundancy and duplication of data in the process of data recording, collection and storage, and in turn make data curation more difficult.

-3. Fitness Evaluation of RWD
+3. Fitness evaluation of RWD